marcel0ll/jsminify/README.md

 ## Improvements

 Due to how tree-sitter works it might be possible to only re-minify edited parts of a file while developing.
+Not sure about this.

 ## Roadmap

 - [ ] 1.0.0
   * [ ] MINIFICATION
     - [ ] Write article about jsminify 1.0.0
-    - [ ] Write enough tests for common javascript
+    - [x] Write enough tests for common javascript
     - [x] Improve scientific number printing
     - [x] Improve operator spacing
     - [x] Improve decimal digits precision printing: ECMA-256 only requires up